 Leaks.ng allows you to share confidential information of public interest with the Nigerian media.
 The system has been designed to help you share these materials while protecting your identity, making it difficult for you to be identified as the source of the information.

 Leaks.ng is run by a coalition of Nigerian news organisations and civil society organisations that are committed to speaking truth to power.
+You can send us files and select which of our partner organizations you would like to share the information with.
 This site provides details on how you can submit your information and what you can do to secure yourself in the process.

 If you have information about issues which should be investigated, share them with with us using this site.
 Consider that concrete information and evidence, such as source files, gives a journalist more to work with and increases the likelihood that your issue gets taken up.

 Leaks.ng is a tool that allows people to send information of public interest to media outlets and civil society organizations through secure technologies that protect the identity of the source.
 Using transparency and civil participation, it aims to build a fairer and more democratic society.

 The information received through Leaks.ng will be verified, analyzed and published by the partners of our alliance, made up of civil organizations and media outlets.
 The main goal is that the impact of the information revealed is amplified, on a social and legal level.

 Security is an integral part of our project.
 Leaks.ng uses advanced digital security technologies designed exclusively for whistleblowing.
 It is essential that all instructions on this site are followed closely so that the identity of the whistleblower is protected.
 See 'Secure yourself' for more details.
 If done correctly, even ourselves will not know the origin of the information.